-Amman, Jordan More than one Million Syrians have fled over the border to Jordan – and have brought a surprising boom to the kingdom.
+Amman, Jordanien More than one Million Syrians have fled over the border to Jordan – and have brought a surprising boom to the kingdom.
 However, the inflow also causes many problems.

 When Raed Samara, president of the Chamber of Industry in the Jordanian northern city of Irbid, talks about the refugees from Syria, he sees, above all, chances.
 According to Samara, Jordan needs to “take advantage of the opportunities presented by the presence of Syrian refugees in Jordan, through attracting investors among them, and promoting small and medium-sized industries, which Syrian industrialists are known for.”

 The city of Irbid “currently embraces 12 factories specialized in food manufacturing that have relocated from Syria since the crisis,” says Samara, adding that “these plants have been in constant contact with [local] farmers in order to cultivate Jordanian products viable for processing and export, which reflected positively on the agricultural and industrial sectors in the Kingdom.”
 Samara noted that “the effects of Syrian manufactures on the Jordanian work force is overall positive.”